-The corporate income tax (“CIT”) in Ukraine is taxed at the flat rate of 18%.
-Taxable profit is calculated as financial profit before tax (reported in P&L statement according to Ukrainian GAAP or IFRS) adjusted by several adjustment items.
+CIT in Ukraine is taxed at the flat rate of 18%.
+Taxable profit is calculated as financial profit before tax (reported in P&L statement according to Ukrainian GAAP or IFRS) adjusted by certain tax adjustments (depreciation, accruals and provisions, thin capitalization, tax losses, etc.).
 Thin capitalization rules apply to loans granted by non-resident related parties (debt-to-equity ratio is 3.5).
 Insurance companies are liable to pay additional 0% or 3% income tax for life insurance and other insurance respectively.
-Tax law allows deducting prior year losses, while the carry-back of losses is not permitted.
-Tax law allows deducting prior year losses, while the carry-back of losses is not permitted.
-If company’s annual income for the previous year is below UAH 20 million (approximately EUR 704 thousand as of 1 January 2017), such taxpayer is entitled not to make any adjustments (except for tax losses carry forward).
+Tax losses can be carried forward with no limitation period, while loss carryback is not permitted.

 |Transfer pricing in Ukraine|

 |Documentation liability||since 2013|

 (applicable for large taxpayers)"